idaholab/moose/modules/navier_stokes/doc/content/source/auxkernels/NSFVLiquidFraction.md

-# NSComputeLiquidFraction
+# NSFVLiquidFraction

-!syntax description /AuxKernels/NSComputeLiquidFraction
+!syntax description /AuxKernels/NSFVLiquidFraction

 The liquid fraction is defined as follows: